 Human E-selectin ELISA kit is designed for detecting in vitro quantitative levels of e-selectin (ELAM-1, CD62E, LECAM2) in human serum, cell culture supernatant, plasma, other biological fluids and cell lysates.
 This assay has a minimum sensitivity limit of 2.51 ng/ml.

-The minimum detection sensitivity level of CD62E, ELAM-1 or LECAM2 using this human E-selectin ELISA kit was 2.51 ng/ml.
-The dynamic assay range for this kit is 5.0 – 2,000 ng/ml.
+The minimum detection sensitivity level of CD62E (E-selectin, ELAM-1, LECAM2) using current human E-selectin ELISA kit was 2.51 ng/ml.
+The dynamic range for this assay is 5.0 – 2,000 ng/ml.

 - E-selectin ligands as mechanosensitive receptors on neutrophils in health and disease.
 Ann Biomed Eng.
 (2012) 40 (4): 849-59.
 Review.
 Chase S.D., et al.